exercism/csharp/exercises/concept/weighing-machine/.docs/hints.md

 ## 4. Allow a tare adjustment to be applied to the weighing machine

-`TareAdjustment ` is a good candidate for an [auto-implemented property][docs.microsoft.com-auto-implemented-properties].
+- You should add an [auto-implemented property][docs.microsoft.com-auto-implemented-properties] for the tare adjustment.

 ## 5. Ensure that the weighing machine has a default tare adjustment